sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 1. Use the correct button to download the `PEM Certificate`.
 Store it in `/home/student/Downloads`.
 		![](./images/cipdemo/bootstrap-server-and-certificate.png)
 1. Use the section on the right to create an API key:
  - First `Name your application`.
+We recommend you specify **ordersFlow** here.
 This is used, within Event Streams, to report connections and activity, but it is not used further in this lab session.
-You could specify **ACE-Connection**, or **ordersFlow**, or anything else that identifies the connection for you.
+You could specify ACE-Connection, or ACEorders, or anything else that identifies the connection for you.
  - Specify `Produce, consume and create topics`.
 Although in this lab session we ask you only to produce messages, specifying this allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Select the slider, to specify `All topics`.
 Although in this lab session we ask you to use only the topic you created above,  specifying `All topics` allows you to extend the lab and do more later, if you want.
 In a Production system you could use this to restrict access.
  - Ensure that the slider specifying `All` consumer groups is enabled.
 In a Production system you could use this to restrict access.